hackupc/legal-page/_documents/privacy_and_cookies.md

 - Data on personal characteristics: Sex and t-shirt size.
 - Health data: Food allergies and intolerances.
 - Other information: Account password, last connection and dietary preferences.
-- Academic Data and professional data: Current or completed studies, current Job position, link to professional profiles online (Github, Linkedin)
+- Academic Data and professional data: Current or completed studies, university, year of graduation, current job position, link to professional profiles online (Github, Linkedin)

 Here are the details of which personal data is collected when you register as a Sponsor: